submariner-io/submariner-website/src/content/contributing/shipyard/_index.en.md

 ### Cleanup {#cleanup}

-To clean up all the KIND clusters deployed in any of the previous steps, use:
+To clean up all the kind clusters deployed in any of the previous steps, use:

 ```shell
 make cleanup